Research

 Publications

 In my published work I have collaborated with scholars and practitioners to explore topics related to health and aging across disciplines.
-I worked on a team to evaluate the impact of a palliative care program (Kaufman et al. 2020) and later conducted interviews and analyzed qualitative data to ascertain how changes to WIC policy during the COVID-19 pandemic affected recipients (Barnes & Petry 2021).
+I worked on a team to evaluate the impact of a palliative care program (Kaufman et al. 2020; Kaufman et al. 2021) and later conducted interviews and analyzed qualitative data to ascertain how changes to WIC policy during the COVID-19 pandemic affected recipients (Barnes & Petry 2021).
 I have contributed two timely and pressing commentaries to reputable academic journals.
 The first addresses the epidemic of grief we are living through alongside the COVID-19 pandemic (Petry, Hughes, & Galanos 2021).
 The second describes the population of older adults serving as caregivers to their loved ones, in which we outline policies that could support these essential health care workers (Petry, Lara, & Boucher 2022).
+I recently contributed an a chapter summarizing and synthesizing existing research on US policy as it relates to population health titled "Policy, Inequity, and the Life Course in the US" to the Handbook of Health Inequalities Across the Life Course (Petry, 2023).

 My first chapter, “Experiences Gaining Access to Medicaid in Older Adulthood: A North Carolina Case Study”, is a qualitative study, exploring how older adults become eligible for and apply for Medicaid.
 I conduct qualitative interviews with caregivers of older adults in long-term care (LTC) setting, as well as staff, to describe this process.
 I develop several hypotheses that I then test with a large dataset, the Health and Retirement Survey (HRS).
 In this chapter, “Life Course Predictors of Medicaid Enrollment”, I assess sociodemographic and health-related predictors of Medicaid enrollment after age 50.
 In the final chapter, “Transitions, Deficit Accumulation, and Medicaid’s Role at the End of Life”, I use restricted data from the HRS to study when transitions in care setting and insurance status occur.
 I determine how long adults over 65 can expect to live in various care states and degrees of frailty before they die.